mit-ll/SPICY/README.md

 * src/IdealWorld.v -- formalization of the Ideal World language.
 * src/RealWorld.v -- formalization of the Real World language.
 * src/Simulation.v -- development of our simulation statements between the Ideal and Real worlds (the actual simulation definitions can be found in the "Simulation" section).
+Also included here is the predicate which encodes the "best practice rules", called `honest_cmds_safe` (leveraging `next_cmd_safe` for most of the actual work).
 * src/AdversarySafety.v -- the main theorems and lemmas stating the safety result.

 The main safety results within AdversarySafety warrant some further discussion.